 After several unsuccessful efforts to purchase the former Sears building on 7th and Lafayette, (which had been vacant since 1991), American General Life and Casualty Corporation, who owned the building, finally agreed to sell to the property to the Mission for $500,000 in 1999.

-In 2007, the number of homeless women seeking shelter was well beyond the capacity of 80, averaging 128 guests per night and reaching as high as 162, resulting in a much-needed expansion of facilities and services.
+In 2007, the number of unhoused women seeking shelter was well beyond the capacity of 80, averaging 128 guests per night and reaching as high as 162, resulting in a much-needed expansion of facilities and services.
 A capital campaign was launched in 2009 to allow for the development and remodel.
-Mother’s rooms with enclosed restroom facilities were added to accommodate the increasing number of homeless mothers with sons over the age of eleven.
+Mother’s rooms with enclosed restroom facilities were added to accommodate the increasing number of mothers with sons over the age of eleven.
 Additional rooms were added to serve the women who were participating in the Mission’s Life Recovery Program.
 A new chapel, kitchen, dining room and offices were also added.
 Construction was also completed on a separate transitional house for women and their children who complete the program.